-MTH 107 - Problem-Solving (3)
+MTH 107 - Problem Solving (3)

-This is a basic problem-solving course suitable for students in any major.
-A survey of a wide variety of problem-solving strategies.
+Prerequisites: Math placement exam This is a basic problem-solving course suitable for students in any major.
+A survey of a wide variety of problem solving strategies.
 Students successfully completing this course will effectively communicate mathematically, utilize various strategies in analyzing problems, and increase problem-solving persistence and sharpen problem-solving skills.